 - Avoid duplication – each page should be unique therefore each title tag and description should be too

-- Include your keyword in your title tag and your description
+- Include your keyword (at this point this is the page theme as search engines are very intuitive nowadays) in your title tag and your description

 How to check your title and meta descriptions